Using Solo with Hiero JavaScript SDK

 Step 4: Configure the SDK to Connect to Solo

-The Hiero JavaScript SDK uses environment variables to locate the network and authenticate the operator account.
+The Hiero JavaScript SDK uses environment variables to authenticate the operator account.
 Create a

 OPERATOR_KEYmust be set to theprivateKeyvalue, not thepublicKey.
-The private key is the longer DER-encoded string beginning with302e....When
+The private key is the longer DER-encoded string beginning with302e....Configure the client with the Solo 0.63+ port-forwards using

 Step 5: Submit Your First Transaction